Grant Applicant FAQs

 Budget & Matching Funds

-The CAC’s definition of Total Revenue is the total cash inflow from your organization’s most recently completed fiscal year.
+The CAC’s definition of total revenue is the total cash inflow from your organization’s most recently completed fiscal year.
 Cash inflow/income includes all earned income (ex: ticket sales) and contributed income (ex: grants, donations/contributions, one-time organizational funding).

 How do I determine what fiscal years to include in my Budget Snapshot?

-Applicants are required to provide the last two completed fiscal years (2021-2022 and 2022-2023) in their Budget Snapshot.
+Applicants are required to provide their organization’s last two completed fiscal years in their Budget Snapshot.

 No, they should not be included.